On the net reproduction rate of continuous structured populations with distributed states at birth: Acknowledgments

 \section{Acknowledgments}

 A.~S. Ackleh thanks the Edinburgh Mathematical Society for partial support while visiting the University of Stirling.
 J.~Z. Farkas was supported by a University of Stirling Research and Enterprise Support Grant and a Royal Society International Grant.
 Much of this work was done when J.~Z. Farkas visited the University of Lousiana at Lafayette.
 Financial support and the hospitality of the Department of Mathematics is greatly appreciated.
+We thank the referees for their valuable comments.